There are a lot of trivial matters which are mostly associated when it comes to ladyboys in Asia.

 In fact, nobody needs uncalled for “warnings” and Asian ladyboys definitely don’t yearn for back-handed compliments.
 A birth certificate shouldn’t define one’s real gender.
 There are ladyboys from Asia with male birth certificates but papers don’t define how amazing mothers some of them are.

 Disclaimer: To protect the family’s identity, we blurred their photos and changed their names.

 MyLadyboyDate is a decent dating website for ladyboys, Mother’s Day is on Sunday and I needed something relevant and insightful.

 There’s still a stigma towards gay/ladyboy parents in the Philippines and Asia.
 I want to eradicate it by sharing a REAL story from a REAL mother.

 Mariah is my pick for this article because I’ve known how good of a mother she is for years.

 Mariah the Woman

-Mariah used to work as an entertainer in Japan but she chose to forget the lavish lifestyle to pursue her passion in hair styling.
+Mariah used to work as an entertainer in Japan but she chose to forget the lavish lifestyle to pursue her passion for hairstyling.

-I love how her face turns bright when she reminisces about the fabulous celebrities who’d happily leave her salon thanks of their hair.
+I love how her face turns bright when she reminisces about the fabulous celebrities who’d happily leave her salon thanks to their hair.
 She’s also filled with glee when she talks about how luxurious her work was in Japan.
-One of my favorites is when she talks about her ex boyfriends.
+One of my favorites is when she talks about her ex-boyfriends.

 There’s only one thing that she discusses with not only a smile on her face but also with burning pride though: her daughters.